Making Tax Digital for VAT

 Where a spreadsheet is used, the relevant data must be digitally transmitted from the spreadsheet or other source where the digital records are kept, directly to HMRC.
 The summary information for completion of the VAT return must not be physically re-typed into another software package.

-The current list of MTD compatible software for VAT can be found here.
+HMRC publish a list of MTD compatible software for VAT.

 Other information and guidance